htcondor/htcondor/docs/man-pages/condor_gpu_discovery.rst

 -----------

-*condor_gpu_discovery* outputs ClassAd attributes corresponding to a host’s GPU capabilities.
+*condor_gpu_discovery* outputs ClassAd attributes corresponding to a host's GPU capabilities.
 It can presently report CUDA and OpenCL devices; which type(s) of device(s) it reports is determined by which libraries, if any, it can find when it runs; this reflects what GPU jobs will find on that host when they run.
 (Note that some HTCondor